abbasasif998/Profitable-Apps/README.md

 * [A data set](https://www.kaggle.com/lava18/google-play-store-apps) containing data about approximately ten thousand Android apps from Google Play.
 You can download the data set directly from [this link](https://dq-content.s3.amazonaws.com/350/googleplaystore.csv).
 * [A data set](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps) containing data about approximately seven thousand iOS apps from the App Store.
 You can download the data set directly from [this link](https://dq-content.s3.amazonaws.com/350/AppleStore.csv).

+## Opening and Exploring Data
+Opening both .csv using open() command and reading it.
+For easily exploring the dataset we defined a function explore_data that printed components of each row and leaving a gap line between two rows.

+## Cleaning and Preprocessing Data
+* On exploring the data we found there were some rows with wrong information so we deleted the row with wrong data entry.
+* Some apps were repeated in the Google Play Store Dataset whereas IOS AppStore Dataset was free of this duplicacy of Data.
+To tackle this we used the Data which was recent (meaning which had the maximum number of reviews).
+* Our company primarily focuses on free apps.
+But both the Dataset contained Paid Apps also.
+So extracted the Data of all the free apps from both the Dataset.
+* There were some Non-English apps also keeping in mind our company specifically targets english speaking audience.
+We applied Algorithms to extract of all the apps which had a English Name.